 In theory, choosing the best white paint should be easy.
 I mean, it's just white, right?
 That is until you come to consult a paint chart and realise there are potentially ten different whites you can choose from.
 And that's just the Farrow & Ball options!
-Add a few more paint manufacturers to the mix and you're suddenly swimming in paint charts, colour swatches and have spent a small fortune on sample pots looking for the perfect shade.
+Add a few more paint manufacturers to the mix and you're suddenly swimming in paint charts, color swatches and have spent a small fortune on sample pots looking for the perfect shade.

 The general rule is that in North-facing rooms it's best to avoid whites that have cool blue or green undertones as these can make a room feel cold and a tad miserable, so look for whites with gentle red or yellow undertones to lend warmth to the walls.
 In South-facing rooms which are blessed with much warmer natural light anyway, pretty much anything goes, and you can work with whites with cooler undertones or milky warmer shades.